yliyanage/Accident-Detection/pages/results.md

 |   ADD (mins)     |      3.75         |      3.75         |      5.0        |         16.45            |

-## Effect of the threshold on the Mutual information
+## Effect of the Rolling Window Size

-We report results for three different $N$ values, i.e., the rolling window size.
+Here, we study the behavior of our proposed approach for varying rolling window sizes $N$.
+Specifically, we report results for three different $N$ values.

 |            |  $N=3$ |  $N=5$ |  $N=7$     | Cali.
 Highway Patrol   |